fredyouhanaie/fibber/CONTRIBUTING.md

-# Contributing to the projects
+# Contributing to the project

 Feedback and contributions to the project are very welcome.